Dodd-Frank Act Stress Test (Company-Run)

 These reporting templates collect quantitative projections of balance sheet, capital, losses, and income across three or more macroeconomic scenarios, along with qualitative information on methodologies.

 Covered institutions are required to complete reporting templates using financial information as of December 31 each year.
-For 2019, the OCC has proposed the following changes to the templates and instructions:
+For 2019, the OCC has finalized the following templates and instructions:

 Click here for 2018, 2017, 2016, and 2015 DFAST templates, instructions, scenarios, and technical instructions.